 Personnel with Keys to Gates & Facilities

-Lora Nichols AD
+Lora Nichols (ALA Athletic Director)

-Any Administrator covering the game
+Any ALA Administrator covering the game

 An adequate spine board is not available on site.
 If one is required, stabilization will be maintained until EMS arrive.